Here Are All The Phones Confirmed To Get Google's Massive Android Update

 Motorola

-Motorola announced last week that its first- and second-generation Moto X and Moto G will get Android 5.0, along with the Moto G LTE, Moto E, and Droid Ultra, Droid Maxx, and Droid Mini phones.
-The company also just announced that the second-generation Moto X and both versions of the new Moto G will get the Lollipop update on Nov.
-12.
+Motorola announced last week that its first and second generation Moto X and Moto G will get Android 5.0, along with the Moto G LTE, Moto E, and Droid Ultra, Droid Maxx, and Droid Mini phones.

 Samsung